steverusso/goclap/README.md

 following help message:

 ```
-./simple - print a string with the option to make it uppercase
+./simple - Print a string with the option to make it uppercase

 usage:
    ./simple [options] <input>

 options:
-   -u, --upper   make the input string all uppercase
+   -upper   Make the input string all uppercase
-   -h, --help    show this help message
+   -h       Show this help message

 arguments:
-   <input>   the input string
+   <input>   The input string
 ```

 ## Building